-There are more than 40 channels you can choose from in a video transmitter (VTX), some times even up to 72 channels.
-It can be confusing for a beginner as which VTX channel is best to use.
-The choice comes down to if you fly with other people.
+There are more than 40 channels on a video transmitter (VTX) you can choose from, sometimes even up to 72.
+It can be confusing for a beginner as which channel is best to use.
+The decision comes down to whether you fly alone, or with other people.

 Best VTX Channel for Flying Alone